-As described above, PAX identified 15 special status wildlife species that have the potential to be on and/or in the vicinity of the project site based on CNDDB occurrence records and presence of at least some suitable habitat within the project site.
-The project site has been subject to repeated disturbance over many years as a result of active agricultural operations, including a pistachio tree orchard.
+As described above, PAX and CDFW identified 16 special status wildlife species that have the potential to be on and/or in the vicinity of the project site based on CNDDB occurrence records and presence of at least some suitable habitat within the project site.
+The project site has been subject to repeated disturbance over many years as a result of active agricultural operations.